hungryram/hungryram-gatsby/portfolio/ck-kitchens-and-designs.md

 image_alt_tag: Modern interior design website
 meta_description: Website designed for an interior designer in Georgia by Hungry Ram.
   The website was custom designed with an architectural themed design.
-meta_title: CK Designs Kitchen and Bath Website Design by Hungry Ram
+title_tag: CK Designs Kitchen and Bath Website Design by Hungry Ram
 projects:
 - Small Business
 review: Ram helped me save money from my previous designer and still kept up with